Marlon Brando: Personal life

 Brando's close friendship with Wally Cox was the subject of rumors.
 Brando told a journalist: "If Wally had been a woman, I would have married him and we would have lived happily ever after."
 Writer-editor Beauregard Houston-Montgomery said that while under the influence of marijuana, Brando told him that Cox had been the love of his life.
 Milagros Tirado "Millie" Beck, Cox's second wife, and Patricia Cox Shapiro, Cox's third wife, dismissed the suggestion that the love was more than platonic.
-After Cox died in 1973, Brando turned to Cox's widow, Shapiro, and pleaded for permission to scatter Cox's ashes in the hiking spots they had once frequented together, to which she agreed.
+After Cox died in 1973, Brando turned to Cox's widow, Shapiro, and pleaded for permission to scatter Cox's ashes at the hiking spots they had once frequented together, and she agreed.
 However, 20 years later, to her dismay, she discovered that Brando had kept the ashes nearby instead of scattering them.
 Following Brando's death, in accordance with his wishes, his family scattered both men's ashes together in Death Valley, where they had often gone rock hunting.

 In 2018, Quincy Jones claimed that Brando had had sexual relationships with James Baldwin, Richard Pryor and Marvin Gaye.
 Pryor's widow, Jennifer Lee, confirmed Pryor's relationship with Brando, but Pryor's daughter, Rain Pryor, disputed that assertion.
 In February 2024, actor Billy Dee Williams said Brando had propositioned him, which he rejected, while the two were at Brando's home during a party.

-Brando's grandson Tuki Brando (born 1990), son of Cheyenne Brando, is a fashion model.
+Brando's grandson, Tuki Brando (born 1990), son of Cheyenne Brando, is a fashion model.
 His numerous grandchildren also include Prudence Brando and Shane Brando, children of Miko C. Brando; the children of Rebecca Brando; and the three children of Teihotu Brando among others.

 Stephen Blackehart has been reported to be the son of Brando, but Blackehart disputes this claim.